chandraprakash1392/Kubernetes-features/README.md

 # This repository will help you to integrate Kubernetes with AWS and assign DNS to ALB mappings in Route53

-## Please go through the [external-dns] (external-dns.yaml) file to make the necessary changes according to your infra
+## Please go through the [external-dns](https://github.com/chandraprakash1392/Kubernetes-features/external-dns.yaml) file to make the necessary changes according to your infra

 ## Integrate External DNS into kubernetes and AWS: